 To get started, head over to the FAFSA website.
 Make sure you have the one that ends in .ed.gov; that is the official FAFSA site.

-Once there, I recommend clicking on the “deadlines” tab on the home page.
-While the Federal FAFSA deadline isn’t until June 30, 2013, every state has a different FAFSA deadline and you’ll need to know yours.
+Once there, I recommend clicking on the “Deadlines” section on the home page.
+While the federal FAFSA deadline for 2021-22 isn’t until 11:59 p.m.
+Central time on June 30, 2022, every state has a different FAFSA deadline and you’ll need to know yours.

 If your child is attending a state school – or even if you want to apply for state-level financial aid – you need to make sure that your FAFSA is filed on time.
-Pennsylvania (where I live) has a May 1, 2013, FAFSA deadline.
-Michigan, where I used to live, has a March 1, 2013, FAFSA deadline.
+Pennsylvania (where I live) had a FAFSA deadline of May 1 or Aug.
+1, 2021, depending on the type of school.
+Michigan, where I used to live, had a May 1, 2021, FAFSA deadline.

 In addition, each college may have a completely different FAFSA deadline from the state where you live, so you need to keep that in mind as well.
-For example, my daughter was accepted early-decision to Barnard College in New York City.
-Barnard’s FAFSA deadline is February 15, 2013.
+Some could be as early as mid-February.

 If you can’t get a solid hour to finish this online form, you can always start the FAFSA, save what you’ve done, and come back to it.
 Just don’t miss those deadlines.